AaronSzabo/CMSC389A/Final-Project/README.md

-Improving the quality of white wine with neural networks
+Improving the quality of white wine with neural networks<br>
-By: 			Aaron Szabo
+By: 			Aaron Szabo<br>
-Last Updated: 	5/17/2018
+Last Updated: 	5/17/2018<br>

 Overview
 -